Basics on positively multiplicative graphs and algebras: Introduction

-\begin{enumerate} \item The first one relates to linear algebra: does there exist a matrix algebra $\mathcal{A}$ with a basis~$\mathfrak{B}$ in which $b_{v_{i_{0}}}=1$ and the matrix of the multiplication by $A$ is $A$?
-If so, we will say that~$\Gamma$ is multiplicative at $v_{i_{0}}$.

-\item The second one is of geometric nature: does there exists an algebra as in (1) whose cone $\mathcal{C}(\mathfrak{B})$ of nonnegative linear combinations of elements in $\mathfrak{B}$ is stable by multiplication? \end{enumerate}
+\item The second one is of geometric nature: does there exist an algebra as in (1) whose cone $\mathcal{C}(\mB)$ of nonnegative linear combinations of elements in $\mB$ is stable by multiplication? \end{enumerate}

-We shall see that answer to question (1) is positive when the graph $\Gamma$ has maximal dimension, that is when the algebra $\mathrm{K}[A]$ has dimension $\mathrm{card}(\Gamma)$ (here $\mathrm{K}$ is the fraction field of $\mathrm{k}[Z^{\pm1}]$).
-In this case, the algebra $\mathcal{A}$ and its basis $\mathfrak{B}$ are indeed unique when they exist and can be computed by elementary linear algebra techniques.
+We shall see that the answer to Question (1) is most of the time positive when the graph $\Gamma$ is of maximal dimension, that is when the algebra $\K[\sZ^{\pm1}][A_\Ga]$ has dimension the number of vertices in $\Ga$.
+In this case, the algebra $\mathcal{A}$ and its basis $\mB$ are unique when they exist and can be computed by elementary linear algebra techniques.
 In contrast, it is highly non trivial to find general conditions sufficient to guarantee a positive answer to question (2).
-Moreover, even when a graph $\Gamma$ is positively multiplicative, it is often very difficult to get a combinatorial description of the structure constants of the basis $\mathfrak{B}$, for example by counting paths in $\Gamma$.
-This problem is reminiscent of the description of tensor product multiplicities in representation theory, the determination of combinatorial fusion rules or that of the constant structures in the affine Grassmannians homology rings.
+Moreover, even when a graph $\Gamma$ is positively multiplicative, it is often very difficult to get a combinatorial description of the structure constants of the basis $\mB$, for example by counting paths in $\Gamma$.
+Depending on the situation, this problem may be equivalent to the description of tensor product multiplicities in representation theory, the determination of combinatorial fusion rules or that of computing the structure constants in the homology rings of affine Grassmannians.
 For tensor product multiplicities of Kac-Moody algebras, an elegant description exists in terms of the Littelmann path model \cite{Lit} or the combinatorics of crystal graphs \cite{Kash}.\ For the symmetric groups, these multiplicities (Kronecker coefficients) are much less understood.
-The determination of combinatorial descriptions for the fusions rule in conformal field theory \cite{Beauv} or the constant structures in affine Grassmannians homology rings \cite{LLMSSZ} is yet an unsolved problem.
+The determination of combinatorial descriptions for the fusions rule in conformal field theory \cite{Beauv} or the structure constants in the homology rings of affine Grassmannians \cite{LLMSSZ} is still an unsolved problem.